stac-extensions/mlm/README.md

 <!-- lint disable -->

 > Francis Charette-Migneault, Ryan Avery, Brian Pondi, Joses Omojola, Simone Vaccari, Parham Membari, Devis Peressutti, Jia Yu, and Jed Sundwall.
-2024.
-Machine Learning Model Specification for Cataloging Spatio-Temporal Models (Demo Paper).
+2024. *Machine Learning Model Specification for Cataloging Spatio-Temporal Models* (Demo Paper).
 In 3rd ACM SIGSPATIAL International Workshop on Searching and Mining Large Collections of Geospatial Data (GeoSearch’24), October 29–November 1 2024, Atlanta, GA, USA.
 ACM, New York, NY, USA, 4 pages. <https://doi.org/10.1145/3681769.3698586>

 <!-- lint enable -->

+> [!TIP]
-See [Best Practices](./best-practices.md) for guidance on what other STAC extensions you should use in conjunction with this extension as well as suggested values for specific ML framework.
+> See [Best Practices](./best-practices.md) for guidance on what other STAC extensions you should use in conjunction with this extension as well as suggested values for specific ML framework.

 The Machine Learning Model Extension purposely omits and delegates some definitions to other STAC extensions to favor reusability and avoid metadata duplication whenever possible.
 A properly defined MLM STAC Item/Collection should almost